-Possible Cause: Failed to establish the connection with the thin-client service or the connection details.
+Possible Cause: Failed to establish the connection with the thin-client service or the connection established with the thin-client service has been terminated.

+- Action: Click Log Entries, then select Browser Agent Logs from View Logs for more details.
 Go to the Task Manager and check if the process novell-sslvpn-serv.exe is running.
 If it is not running, go to Control Panel > Administrative Tools > Services Panel and look for a service named novell-sslvpn-serv.
 If it is found, restart it.
 If it is not found, then the thin-client service is not installed properly.
-Close all instances of browser and try connecting again.
+Close all instances of browser and try connecting again. - Action: Check if SSL VPN is running in another instance of the browser.
+If it is, click Logout, then close the browser.
+Try connecting again.
+If the problem persists, contact your system administrator.